Create a Winning Career Portfolio: Examples and Tips on What to Include

 Helps you build your story and figure out what the future holds

 The earliest iterations of your career portfolio may only be your career ambitions or experiences from school or volunteering.
-But listing out what you’ve done and what it says about who you are and what you enjoy is a great first step toward answering the question: What should I do with my life?
+But listing out what you’ve done and what it says about who you are is a great first step toward answering the question: What should I do with my life?

 Where should you host your career portfolio?